 Colleen Kole’s Time Fragments #11 In the Distance (USA 2015) 82″ wide 83″ long Detail is below, that shows the really interesting quilting.

-Okay, I didn’t love this exhibit of Mirjam Pet-Jacobs, with her pieces on wastefulness.
-She is a talented textile artist with many exhibits on many different topics, but this was called “What a Waste!”
-The above (on the floor in the middle of the gallery) is supposedly what waste comes out of a creative quilt studio.
-Maybe in her world, I thought.
-Maybe I don’t like to be reminded that there is lots of waste in quilting, and how many of us donate doggie beds full of scraps to our local humane shelter?
+Okay, I didn’t love this exhibit of Mirjam Pet-Jacobs, with her pieces on wastefulness, but that could have been just my mindset, or how things struck me that day, for she is a talented textile artist with many exhibits on many different topics (please visit her website to see the range of her artistry).
+Her exhibit was called “What a Waste!”
+The above (on the floor in the middle of the gallery) is the waste that came out of a creative quilt studio.
+[Update: She wrote to me to explain that this was a three-years accumulation, which made it feel more real, for after three years, perhaps my waste stream would be the same?]
+Perhaps I don’t like to be reminded that there is lots of waste in quilting, and how many of us donate doggie beds full of scraps to our local humane shelter?
 My hand isn’t up.
 I try to recycle my scraps, using them, sharing them.
 But I do know that our textile has long been known for waste–just type in “waste in the textile industry” and see the listings.
 We try to ignore all that.
 Maybe the way it was presented to me just didn’t make my heart leap?
 Or maybe I don’t want to know about this?
 Does our cycle of quilt fabric collections — almost too many to keep track of — contribute to this waste?